zhoubin-me/tm-serve/README.md

    - **Language Support**: Optimized primarily for English and Chinese text
    - **Image Quality Dependency**: Performance degrades with low-resolution or highly stylized text
    - **Complex Trademarks**: May struggle with intricate logos or ambiguous symbols
+   - **Repeating response**: May have repeating response, need limit max response token.
+   - **Traditional Chinese & Japanese Kanzi**: Trademark may have traditional Chinese and Japanese kanzi, need conversion to Simplified Chinese for indexing.
    - **Scaling Costs**: Linear cost scaling with GPU resources